- How To Choose A Wedding Ring

 Consider all of these factors when choosing your ring as you might find that a lighter ring is more comfortable to wear.
 Traditionally, women’s wedding rings tend to be lighter than men’s wedding rings, but it should come down to personal preference and comfort.

-Wedding rings can be embezzled with precious stones.
+Wedding rings can be inlaid with precious stones.
 The most sought after stone for a wedding band is diamond, but other stones can be features in wedding rings either on their own or in clusters.
+You can read our extensive guide to gemstones for a more detailed breakdown.

 Diamonds are the most common and most wanted stone on wedding rings.
 They are stunning and really are something special to see.
 But their value usually means that buying a diamond wedding ring can be costly.